 The work I did as a junior corporate banker at the Singapore bank could get tedious – think reviewing financial covenants for clients every quarter, My new bank gives me access to large, more international clients.
 At the Singapore bank, by contrast, I was covering small and medium-sized companies and some were struggling to pay their debts because of a downturn in my industry.

-Finally and importantly, the pay is terrible for RMs at Singapore banks.
+Finally and importantly, the pay is terrible at Singaporean banks for RMs.
 It would have taken me four to five years at my old bank to get to the same pay level as a fresh graduate receives at my current one.
 Many bankers at local firms aren’t aware of just how significant the salary gap is.
 My former boss, a very experienced guy, was shocked by how much money I’d been offered to join a global bank.

 Having said all that, I don’t regret my time at the local bank because the training and the get-your-hands-dirty type of work I did there improved my people management skills and set me up nicely for my current role.